 Follow the step by step process or choose what situation that best describes you:

-According to information provided by the Minnesota Page Education Foundation, in 2000 people of color represented over 30 percent of the population of the United States, but only ten percent of the legal profession.
+According to information provided by the Minority Corporate Counsel Association, in 2017 people of color represented made up 16 percent of law firms in the United States, a record high in the country.
+However, people of color represent only nine percent of law partners.
 The Page Education Foundation in Minnesota encourages young people of diverse racial backgrounds to pursue a legal education.
 Page Scholars, partially made up of Minnesota lawyers, mentor children of color from kindergarten through eighth grade, encouraging them to pursue the law as a career.
 Becoming a Minnesota lawyer is a lofty goal achievable by anyone if you study hard and follow the steps outlined below.

 Pre-legal education is not mandated by the Minnesota State Board of Law Examiners.
 The American Bar Association does, however, require that you obtain a minimum of a bachelor’s degree prior to applying for admission to an ABA-accredited law school.